ronivay/burp-docker/README.md

 `MYSQL`

-Boolean value true/false for using mysql or not.
-Mainly designed to work with docker-compose
+Boolean value true/false for using mysql or not

+`MYSQL_HOST`

+Mysql server hostname or ip-address

 `MYSQL_USER`